yyaoisgood2021/HUB-screening/scripts/taiji/README.md

     # n_pc, n_pc_cls, res: hyperparameters used in the PCA and single-cell clustering steps, refer to the step 3.
 I'm using 30, 30, 3 here
     # results/seurat_ATAC/clustered2: the folder to save the outputs of this command
     ```
     After this command, you will see two seurat objects for the filtered and anchored atac-seq experiments, you will also see a statistics file called `stat_df.npcs30_pc30.3.txt`, you can check the numbers in [resources](https://github.com/yyaoisgood2021/HUB-screening/tree/main/resources/taiji).
-Run the following codes to prepare RNA data:
+Run the following codes to prepare data:

     ```bash
     Rscript scripts/taiji/mk-psbulk-data.1.R \